JustinHorn/YoutubeZenMode/README.md

 # Youtube Zen Mode chrome extension
 Chrome Extension for youtube that keeps you out of the time wasting video loop by blocking suggestings and comments.
-Because one of the best easiest ways to break a bad habit is by removing its triggers - out of sight out of mind.
+Because one of the easiest ways to break a bad habit is to remove its triggers - out of sight out of mind.

 ### What it does: